scollins83/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used both sobel thresholds (function begins on line 33) and color thresholds (function begins on line 62) to generate a binary image (thresholding steps at lines 114 through 119 in `video_processor.py`).
+I used both absolute sobel thresholds (function begins on lines 33-59) and color thresholds (function  on lines 112 - 137) to generate a binary image (thresholding steps at lines 169 through 177 in `video_processor.py`).
 Here's an example of my output for this step.
+Due to having had issues with tree shadows over the left line, I built in parameters to also threshold the 'L' HLS channel for lightness as that channel was important in augmenting my images to deal with shadows for the Behavioral Cloning project, but quickly realized that I wanted to include the whole range of lightness, not filter any particular values.
+Thus, I set the parameters in `local_configuration.json` for
+'color_l_thresh' min and max to 0 and 255, respectively, to essentially disable that portion of the `color_threshold` function.

 ![alt text][binary]